pdx-cs-rust/examples/README.md

 * `readline`: example of readline with error handling
 * `error`: example of creating a custom error
 * `modules`: example of Rust modules
+* `point.rs`: example of Rust "methods" and ownership